-This work and power calculator helps you determine the mechanical power of a certain device.
+This work and power calculator helps you determine the mechanical power of a particular device.
 You can also use it to find out how much work will be performed by a machine of a given power in a certain amount of time.

 If you want to calculate electric power, try our Ohm's law calculator.

 Definition of work

 In Physics, work performed by an object is understood as the amount of energy that needs to be supplied to move by a certain distance.
-For example, it can be the energy required to carry heavy bags up the stairs or kinetic energy resulting in the movement of the body.
+For example, it can be the energy required to carry heavy bags up the stairs or the kinetic energy resulting in the movement of the body.
 Generally, it is calculated as force multiplied by the displacement an object travels.
 Precisely speaking, it's a dot product between these two quantities.
-It is measured in joules (J), which are expressed as
+It is measured in joules (J), expressed as

 kg·m²/s² in SI units, or kilowatt-hours (kWh).

 Definition of power

-Power is the rate of change of work or, in other words, amount of work done in a certain time.
-The higher the power of a device, the more work can it perform in a given time period.
-It is measured in watts (W), which are equivalent to
+Power is the rate of change of work or the amount of work done in a certain amount of time.
+The higher the power of a device, the more work it can perform in a given time period.
+It is measured in watts (W), equivalent to

 kg·m²/s³ in SI units.